dainn67/Android/bound_service/readme.md

 Note

-- The first folder is a bound service to play and stop music using MediaPlayer
+- The first folder is a bound service to play and stop music using by extending a Binder class
-- The second folder is a bound service to calculate a sum of 2 int entered from keyboard (download the 2nd src folder and rename it to src if needed)
+- The second folder is a bound service to calculate a sum of 2 int entered from keyboard
+- The third folder is a bound service to play and stop music using Messenger approach

+(download the 2nd and 3rd src folder and rename it to 'src' if needed)